The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Scottrade supports Stock Trading, Options Trading and Mutual Funds while OptionsHouse supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 When it comes to mutual funds, Scottrade boasts an offering of 13599 mutual funds compared to OptionsHouse's 12275 available funds.
 Commission free ETFs can also be a nice plus, OptionsHouse offers 5 commission free ETFs versus Scottrade's total of 0.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-OptionsHouse and Scottrade both offer virtual trading.
-Taking a look at mobile trading, OptionsHouse and Scottrade both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts and Debit Cards are available to clients of Scottrade while OptionsHouse offers customers none of these.
-On the whole, when it comes to tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2017, while Scottrade found itself with none of these.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+OptionsHouse alongside Scottrade offer virtual trading.
+For mobile trading, OptionsHouse along with Scottrade both support the iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts, Savings Accounts and Debit Cards are offered by Scottrade while OptionsHouse offers none of these.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse was rated Best in Class - Mobile Trading, while Scottrade was rated none of these.

 Overall, both OptionsHouse and Scottrade hold a 4.00 star rating.